qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i mark all emails as read, iphone.
 - is it possible to mark all as read?
 - is there an option to mark all unread email as read?
+- how to mark all unread messages as read in edison mail
+- how do you mark old messages as read

 ## intent:shake_to_undo
 - shake to undo please